coffee2code/obfuscate-email/readme.txt

 = Arguments =

 * `$text`
 Required argument.
-The text and/or HTML that contains e-mail addresses that you want to be obfuscated.
+The text and/or HTML that contains email addresses that you want to be obfuscated.

 * `$args`
 Optional argument.
 An array of configuration options, each element of which will override the plugin's corresponding default setting.
-    * encode_everything (boolean) : Encode all characters in the e-mail address using hexadecimal HTML entity substitution?
+    * encode_everything (boolean) : Encode all characters in the email address using hexadecimal HTML entity substitution?
     * use_text_direction (boolean) : Utilize CSS text direction technique?
     * use_display_none (boolean) : Utilize CSS display:none technique?
-    * at_replace (string) : String to use in place of `@` in e-mail addresses (used only if encode_everything is false)
+    * at_replace (string) : String to use in place of `@` in email addresses (used only if encode_everything is false)
-    * dot_replace (string) : String to use in place of `.` in e-mail addresses (used only if encode_everything is false)
+    * dot_replace (string) : String to use in place of `.` in email addresses (used only if encode_everything is false)

 = Examples =

 * Basic usage.
-Obfuscate e-mail addresses in $text according to current plugin settings.
+Obfuscate email addresses in $text according to current plugin settings.

 `<?php echo c2c_obfuscate_email( $text ); ?>`

-* Override all plugin default settings when obfuscating e-mail addresses in $text and just use text direction technique.
+* Override all plugin default settings when obfuscating email addresses in $text and just use text direction technique.

 `<?php echo c2c_obfuscate_email( $text, array( array('use_text_direction' => true, 'use_display_none' => false, 'encode_everything' => false, 'at_replace' => '', 'dot_replace' => '')